ProjectBabbage/babbagecoin/README.md

 ## Interact with the blockchain

+Configure your blockchain by creating a .env file on the same model as what's in `.env.dist`.

-The wallet will generate a private key for you, save it to .skey, and reuse it afterward.
+The wallet will generate a private key for you, save it to private.key.<CURRENT_USER>, and reuse it afterward.
 A public key is derived from this private key.
 The hash of the public key is your address, for example e93417c7 (first 8 characters).
 The wallet is managing only one private key at the time.

 ### Transactions